-ASTRON combines high-end scientific research with the development and production of non-existing high-tech machines, supercomputers and parts.
-Jackson calls her company an 'innovation powerhouse'. ,,We are a signpost in the world and working on highly ambitious projects, both in technical and scientific fields.
-We work together with partners from all over the world and I hope we will contribute to the knowledge and expertise of the high tech companies in Northern Netherlands to meet our ambitions.''
+ASTRON combines high-end scientific research with in-house development and production of non-existent high-tech machines, supercomputers and components.
+Jackson calls her company an ‘innovation powerhouse’. ,,We are a signpost in the world and working on highly ambitious projects, both in technical and scientific fields.
+We work together with partners from all over the world and I hope we will contribute to the knowledge and expertise of the high tech companies in Northern Netherlands to meet our ambitions.’’

 Vital manufacturing industry

-Alderman Roel Haverkort (municipality of Smallingerland), one of the founding fathers of the business cluster, took this opportunity to emphasize how important it is to put the region on the map as innovative, technologically and knowledge-intensive.
-“Stimulating Northern cooperation between companies and knowledge institutions in the field of High Tech Systems & Materials is a spearhead for Innovatiecluster Drachten.
-In this way, our companies try to keep the manufacturing industry vital and thus remain interesting for young talent.
+Alderman Roel Haverkort (Municipality of Smallingerland), one of the founding fathers of the business cluster, used this opportunity to emphasize the importance of putting the region on the map as an innovative technological and knowledge-intensive region. ,,Encouraging Northern cooperation between companies and knowledge institutions in the field of High Tech Systems & Materials is a spearhead for Innovatiecluster Drachten.
+In this way our companies try to keep the manufacturing industry vital and thus remain interesting for young talent.
 This is essential for the economic development of our region.
-That is why we want to strengthen regional cooperation and connect companies that act quickly and exchange knowledge back and forth.”
+Therefore, we want to strengthen regional cooperation and connect companies that have a speed of action and exchange knowledge back and forth.’’

 Smart people

-"Creating an attractive climate where people can enjoy working, living and studying is more important than before for the Northern Netherlands," adds Kor Visscher, chairman of Innovatiecluster Drachten, the alderman.
-“Attracting highly trained personnel for the region and the exchange of knowledge and experience are our concrete goals.
-This needs to be done with more urgency than a few years ago as there is an increasing common problem with the recruitment of future top technical talent.
+,,Creating an attractive climate where it is a pleasure to work, live and study is more important than before for the Northern Netherlands,’’ Kor Visscher, chairman of Innovatiecluster Drachten, complements the alderman. ’’Attracting highly skilled personnel to the region and exchanging knowledge and experiences are our concrete goals in this regard.
+This must be done with more urgency than a few years ago because there is an increasing common problem with the recruitment of future top technical talent.
 After all, there are more smart people outside our companies than in them.
-I therefore expect that it will become increasingly difficult to get talent, of all levels, to the companies, especially in competition with other technical regions."
+I therefore expect it to become increasingly difficult to get talent, of all levels, to the companies, especially also in competition with other technical regions.''

 make it yourself